iuxcode/flukit/README.md

 ),
 ```

-For more information and examples, please see the documentation (Coming Soon).
+Please see the documentation (Coming Soon) for more information and examples.

 ## :link: Widgets